LOADING ...

 "The Old Ways"

-I spent a haunting New Year's Eve in Doolin,
+I spent a most haunting New Eve in Doolin,

-County Clare, Ireland some years ago, and was
+Clare, Ireland some years ago, and was moved

-by the antiquity of the of the celebrations.
+by the of the some of the celebrations.
 Yet

-I was met by deep that they may be the
+I was met by reminders that they may be the

-remnants of the old meeting the "new". - L.M.
+remnants of the old world the "new". - L.M.

 "Cymbeline"